Attention-Deficit/Hyperactivity Disorder (ADHD)

 • Behavior modification

 The federal Individuals with Disabilities Education Act (IDEA) requires public schools to provide free and appropriate education to children and adolescents with ADHD.
-Education must be provided in the least restrictive, most inclusive setting possible—that is, a setting in which the children have every opportunity to interact with nondisabled peers and have equal access to community resources.
+Education must be provided in the least restrictive, most inclusive setting possible—that is, a setting in which the children have every opportunity to interact with peers who do not have a disability and have equal access to community resources.
 The Americans with Disability Act and Section 504 of the Rehabilitation Act also provide for accommodations in schools and other public settings.

 • Sleep disturbances (such as insomnia)